VU-Programming/OOFP-snake/Readme.md

 * When the user pressed the left, right or down arrow key, then `moveLeft`, `moveRight` or `moveDown` is called correspondingly.
 * When the user pressed the `s` key or the up arrow, then `rotateRight` is called.
-When the user pressed `a` then `rotateLeft` is called.the u, right or down arrow key, then `moveLeft`, `moveRight` or `moveDown` is called correspondingly.
+When the user pressed `a` then `rotateLeft` is called.
 * When the user presses the space bar, then `doHardDrop` is called.
-This immediately drop the current tetromino to where it is supported by the floor or already placed blocks.
+This immediately drops the current tetromino to where it is supported by the floor or already placed blocks.
 * Every 5 seconds (by default) the method `moveDown` is called to advanced the game.
 You can adjust the speed of the game by increasing or decreasing the value `TetrisLogic.FramesPerSecond`.